Undertaken study and/or training

 To undertake provider-based study means to enrol in tertiary study and remain enrolled past the refund period.

 To undertake work-based learning means to achieve credits towards a work-based learning programme.

 When we assess your Fees Free eligibility we look at the study and training you have previously undertaken to determine whether you are a first-time tertiary learner.

 Withdrawing from study or training

-A “withdrawal” is when a learner stops participating in a course, programme or credential (regardless of whether they have been refunded any fees), either:
+A ‘withdrawal’ is when a learner stops participating in a course, programme or credential (whether or not they have been refunded any fees), either:

 - by providing notice to their organisation that they wish to withdraw participation, or

 - as a result of non-attendance or non-participation for any reason.